Here’s the original text:

 Gary dug into his pockets for the keys, hands shaking.

-What I need to do, is put the trip in the right spot (after Gary goes for his keys), and have it feel like it belongs there.
+To flow smoothly, the trip needs to be in the right spot (after Gary goes for his keys).
 So let’s take a step back and look at what we’re trying to accomplish with this passage.
 Bob tripping is clearly a problem that makes the situation worse.
 He’s easy pickings for the zombies on their tail.
 So if this is a complication, why not add a small success for this event to mess up?
 Or even better—a way to make it worse.

 "Get to the car!"
 Bob screamed, reloading the shotgun.